Stockholders' Equity (Deficit)

 Restricted Stock Units and Restricted Stock Awards

-For the years ended December 31, 2017 and 2016 and the period from February 9, 2015 (Inception) to December 31, 2015, stock-based compensation expenses associated with the amortization of restricted stock units and restricted stock awards for employees and non-employees were approximately $0.6 million, $28,000 and $51,000 respectively.
+For the years ended December 31, 2019 and 2018 stock-based compensation expenses associated with the amortization of restricted stock units and restricted stock awards for employees and non-employees were approximately $1.8 million and $1.5 million, respectively.

-At December 31, 2017, the Company had unrecognized stock-based compensation expense related to restricted stock units and restricted stock awards of $2.8 million, which is expected to be recognized over the remaining weighted-average vesting period of 1.3 years.
+At December 31, 2019, the Company had unrecognized stock-based compensation expense related to restricted stock units and restricted stock awards of $1.1 million, which is expected to be recognized over the remaining weighted-average vesting period of 1.3 years.
 This amount does not include, as of December 31, 2019, 311,173 shares of restricted stock outstanding which are performance-based and vest upon achievement of certain corporate milestones.
 The expense is recognized over the vesting period of the award.
 Stock-based compensation for milestone awards will be measured and recorded if and when it is probable that the milestone will be achieved.

 On June 26, 2017, sufficient equity capital was raised so that the Company had cash equal to five times the amount of the portion of the proceeds of a note payable with National Securities, Inc. The note payable was fully paid off in 2017.
 As a result, the Company issued warrants for 125,000 common shares with an exercise price of par value and a ten-year term.
-As a result of this transaction, the Company recorded the fair value of the Contingently Issuable Warrants of approximately $0.8 million as an increase to additional paid in capital on the Statement of Stockholders’ Equity (Deficit).

-On June 26, 2017, in connection with the automatic conversion of the WestPark Convertible Notes, which automatically converted upon the closing of the IPO, the Company issued 2,488 warrants at an exercise price of $4.02 and a ten-year term.
+On June 26, 2017, in connection with the automatic conversion of its convertible notes with WestPark Capital, Inc. which automatically converted upon the closing of the IPO, the Company issued 2,488 warrants at an exercise price of $4.02 and a ten-year term.
 Pursuant to the terms of the note agreement, the exercise price represents the price at which the notes converted, which is equal to a 33% discount to the IPO price of $6.00 per share.

 The entire disclosure for shareholders' equity comprised of portions attributable to the parent entity and noncontrolling interest, including other comprehensive income.
 Includes, but is not limited to, balances of common stock, preferred stock, additional paid-in capital, other capital and retained earnings, accumulated balance for each classification of other comprehensive income and amount of comprehensive income.